hujhax/austin-improv-wiki/Julie Gillis.md

 **Julie Gillis** is an improv performer.

 ## History
-Julie started doing improv in Austin in 2004, joined GGG in 2005, and performed longform narrative with Gnap and Hideout from then until early 2012.
+Julie started doing improv in Austin in 2004, joined [[Girls Girls Girls]] in 2005, and performed longform narrative with Gnap and Hideout from then until early 2012.

 She has produced  [[The Ladies Are Funny Festival]] from its inception until 2012, and am currently produces *[[Bedpost Confessions]]*.